Skip to Main Content

 Ways to Pass Time While Waiting

-The Together staff asked parents and patients to share what they do at the hospital when they are hanging around between appointments.
+The Together staff asked family caregivers and patients to share what they do at the hospital when they are hanging around between appointments.

 Popular pastimes include: